 Claims of fraud and breach of warranty are common following the purchase of a business.
 They often mix tort and breach of contract and may involve specialist aspects such as notification provisions and escrow mechanisms.

-Fraud and Breach of Warranty: Buyers’ Claims’ and Sellers’ Defences provides a practitioner’s guide to these claims from a leading commercial QC with great experience in this field.
+This new title provides a practitioner’s guide to claims of fraud and breach of warranty from a leading commercial QC with great experience in this field.

 Key questions to be considered include: